Palakkkkkkkkkk/METACRAFTERS-ETH-AVAX-MODULE-3/README.md

 # Introduction
 This repository contains the Solidity smart contract code for the ERC-20 token, designed with basic functionalities such as minting, burning, and transferring the tokens.
-This README file provides an overview of the ERC-20 token contract that includes instructions on how to deploy the contract to the local Hardhat test network using Remix Connect Localhost and how to interact with it using Remix in the Hardhat provider network.
+This README file provides an overview of the ERC-20 token contract that includes instructions on how to deploy the contract to the local Hardhat test network using Remix Connect Localhost and how to interact with it using Remix in the Hardhat provider environment.

 # Implementation
 1. Clone the repository and install its dependencies: